 It turns out the canny artists themselves named it such, because of the “fiendish, cascading broken third passages in the solo lines in the 3rd movement.”
 In any case, it’s a good way to get your disc played.
 On reflection, why should a nickname bestowed in the 18th century be any more valid?

-The “Picture Perfect” pre-Thanksgiving show has also been archived.
+Therefore, here’s a link to the webcast, which might serve as an appropriate soundtrack to your Thanksgiving preparations.
 Enjoy selections from “Friendly Persuasion” (Dimitri Tiomkin), “Our Town” (Aaron Copland), “Plymouth Adventure” (Miklós Rózsa), and the building-the-barn sequence from “Witness” (Maurice Jarre).
+And if you’re so inclined, save me a piece of pie.

 https://www.wwfm.org/post/picture-perfect-never-too-early-give-thanks